-Hypothesis in research is basically a Statement that helps you to define the relationship between two variables of your study.
-You can consider the hypothesis as the expectation about the things that can happen in the investigation.
-The main objective of including hypothesis in research is to get the answer to questions.
+Hypothesis in research is basically a statement that helps you to define the relationship between two variables of your study.
+You can consider the hypothesis as the expectation about the things that can happen during research.
+The main objective of including hypothesis in research is to get the answer to research questions.

 For example, while watering a plant you expect that if you will give more amount of water and sunlight to plant, it would grow big soon.

 The two types of the hypothesis are :